IBM-Cloud/terraform-provider-ibm/website/docs/r/lb_vpx_vip.html.markdown

 }
 ```

-NetScaler VPX 10.5 supports SSL offload.
-If `type` is set to SSL and the `security_certificate_id` is configured, the `virtual_ip_address` provides `HTTPS` protocol.
-The following examples describe an SSL-offload configuration.
+NetScaler VPX 10.5 also supports SSL offload.
+If you set the `type` argument to `SSL` and configure the `security_certificate_id` argument, then the `virtual_ip_address` argument provides the `HTTPS` protocol.
+The following example shows an SSL-offload configuration:

 ```hcl
 # Create a NetScaler VPX 10.5